LukeWalker1996/nshep/src/pages/associate-members/purple-frog-group.md

 templateKey: associate-member-page
 title: PURPLE FROG GROUP
 description: >-
-  Managing property in Birmingham, Bristol and Nottingham: www.purplefrogproperty.com
+  Managing property in Birmingham, Bristol and Nottingham.

-  Patrick and Greg created Purple Frog in 2007  while they were studying at the University of Birmingham.
+  Patrick and Greg created [Purple Frog](www.purplefrogproperty.com) in 2007 while they were studying at the University of Birmingham.

   "We were certain we could change student accommodation for the better and